Terms and Conditions for making payment transactions

 6. The Bank is not a party to the agreement or any other legal relations between the Payer and the Merchant, and shall not be liable on this account, in particular it shall not be liable for non-performance or improper performance of obligations by the Merchant or by the Payer.

-8. By concluding the Agreement, the Payer submits a request for execution of the Payment Transaction before the expiry of 14 days from the date of conclusion of the Agreement, as a result of which the Payer shall not be entitled to withdraw from the Agreement in the event of full performance of the Service.
+8. By concluding the Agreement, the Payer submits a request for execution of the Payment transaction before the expiry of 14 days from the date of conclusion of the Agreement, as a result of which the Payer shall not be entitled to withdraw from the Agreement in the event of full performance of the Service.

 9. During the use of the Service, it is prohibited to: